IntersectMBO/cardano-db-sync/doc/validation.md

 Total genesis supply of Ada: 31112484745.000000
 ```

-Each time the explorer is started, it again reads the JSON Genesis configuration, checks its hash,
+Each time the db-sync-node is started, it again reads the JSON Genesis configuration, checks its hash,
 validates that the Genesis Distribution is correct and again prints the total of the Genesis supply.
 For main net:
 ```